Andrejkf/solution_behavioral_cloning_p3t1/report.md

 #### Data preprocessing (Part 2)
 Here custom functions and steps applied to images  are explained.

 Images were loaded in RGB color space (function read_image() in line 327) .
 To improve generalization pf the model images where cropped (60 pixels) on top and (20 pixels ) at the bottom of each image (code line 342).
-<br/> ![alt text][image7]

-As part of the experimentation process, images where converted to YUV color space as in [Nvidia paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) to check performance.
 <br/> ![alt text][image8]

 To reduce the number of trainable parameters images where resized to 64x64 pixels for each channel with function *resize_img()* (code lines 356 to 365).
 <br/> ![alt text][image9]

+As part of the experimentation process, images where converted to YUV color space as in [Nvidia paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) to check performance.
+<br/> ![alt text][image8]

 ##### Data augmentation and model generalization
 To augment the data a custom data_augmentation pipeline was define (function *preprocess_train_data()*), where is applied: